-□ Restrict non-essential visitors/volunteers.

-- Examples of essential visitors include: DHS Child Protective Services, Law Enforcement, etc. - Examples of non-essential visitors/volunteers include: Parent Teacher Association (PTA), classroom volunteers, etc. - ☑ Diligently screen all visitors/volunteers for symptoms and ask questions about symptoms and any close contact with someone diagnosed with COVID-19 upon every entry.
+- □ Restrict non-essential visitors/volunteers. - Examples of essential visitors include: DHS Child Protective Services, Law Enforcement, etc. - Examples of non-essential visitors/volunteers include: Parent Teacher Association (PTA), classroom volunteers, etc. - ☑ Diligently screen all visitors/volunteers for symptoms and ask questions about symptoms and any close contact with someone diagnosed with COVID-19 upon every entry.
 Restrict from school property any visitor known to have been exposed to COVID-19.
-See the COVID-19 Exclusion Summary Guide. - ☑ Visitors/volunteers must wash or sanitize their hands upon entry and exit. - ∀ Visitors/volunteers must maintain six-foot distancing, wear face coverings, and adhere to all other provisions of the Ready Schools, Safe Learners guidance.
+See the COVID-19 Exclusion Summary Guide. - Visitors/volunteers must wash or sanitize their hands upon entry and exit. - Visitors/volunteers must maintain six-foot distancing, wear face coverings, and adhere to all other provisions of the Ready Schools, Safe Learners guidance.

-- Non-essential visitors/volunteers will be unable to work at LCLC, or complete other volunteer activities that require in-person interaction, at this time. - Adult visitors in schools are limited to essential personnel (service providers, contractors, ESD personnel, etc.) only. - Staff members such as student teachers, substitute teachers, counseling interns, practicum students, and other itinerant staff are not considered visitors. - Adult visitors may include parents/guardians for IEP/504 meetings or specific pre-planned parent meetings with school staff.
-These visitors will not be permitted in the classrooms with students.
+- Non-essential visitors/volunteers will be unable to work at WMMS, or complete other volunteer activities that require in-building interaction, at this time. - Adult visitors in schools are limited to essential personnel (service providers, RPP, contractors, ESD personnel, etc.) only. - Visitors may include parent/guardians to meet IEP/504/TAG meetings for a preplanned meeting but may be permitted in the classroom with students.
 Virtual meetings will be prioritized. - Staff members such as student teachers, substitute teachers, counseling interns, practicum students, and other itinerant staff are not considered visitors.